MeenaKamran/MemoryGame/README.md

 ## Installation

  To load the game, simply download the project and open `index.html` in the browser.
+ Or can go to the following link: https://meenakamran.github.io/MemoryGame/

  Once, you click on anyone of the cards, the game will begin.

 ## Instructions